-Swimming Pool and Spa Regulations
+Swimming Pool & Spa Regulations

 The Victorian Building Authority has released new regulations for pool and spa owners, aimed at improving the safety of young children in and around the water.